sagold/json-schema-library/README.md

 ### v10.0.0

+> This update involves some significant changes in how you work with the library, so please carefully review the migration guide and adjust your implementation accordingly.

 In version v10.0.0, we've made significant changes to the library’s API, particularly in how we handle drafts and schemas.
 These changes are required to support features like `dynamicAnchor`, `unevaluatedItems`, and `oneOfIndex` and to integrate with the headless-json-editor.
 The previous approach of directly working with JSON schema objects lacked the flexibility needed for more advanced features and extensibility.

 The new implementation revolves around compiling schemas into a **SchemaNode** tree.
 This change offers a more fitting, simpler, and extensible approach to working with JSON schemas.